iffyloop/LTX-Video-Inpaint/README.md

 # Introduction

-LTX-VideoQ8 is 8bit adaptation of LTXVideo(https://github.com/Lightricks/LTX-Video) with no loss of accuracy and up to 3X speed up in NVIDIA ADA GPUs
+LTX-VideoQ8 is 8bit adaptation of LTXVideo(https://github.com/Lightricks/LTX-Video) with no loss of accuracy and up to 3X speed up in NVIDIA ADA GPUs.
+Generate 720x480x121 videos in under a minute on RTX 4060 Laptop GPU with 8GB VRAM.
+Training code coming soon!
+(8GB VRAM is MORE than enough to full fine tune 2B transformer on ADA GPU with precalculated latents)

 ## Run locally